metaspook/WinOverdriver/README.md

 ### Instructions:
 * "WinOverdriver-vx.x-release.zip"
-* Right click on "v4w-patcher-vx.x-release.zip" select 'Extract All'.
+* Right click on "WinOverdriver-vx.x-release.zip" select 'Extract All'.
-* Inside extracted folder run "v4w-patcher.bat"
+* Inside extracted folder run "WinOverdriver.cmd"
 * You can move and run this script from anywhere. 😉
 * Use everytime when need to install drivers that needs drivers signature verification disabled.